How to Get Your National Police Clearance Online in the Philippines (2025 Guide)

 What is a Police Clearance Certificate?

-• Visa and immigration processing
+• Visa and immigration applications to foreign countries.

 There are two primary types of police clearance documents: